elixir-image/image/README.md

 3. Image processing by its nature operates on external data and there have been exploits based upon maliciously crafted images.
 The two primary vectors are:
     * An invalid image format that causes the image parser to crash and therefore crash the NIF and the BEAM
-    * Executable code embedded in image metadata (such as EXIF data) that if passed un-escaped to a web browser may result in arbitraty code execution.
+    * Executable code embedded in image metadata (such as EXIF data) that if passed un-escaped to a web browser may result in arbitrary code execution.

 In comparison to `Imagemagick` that has a reported [638](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=imagemagick) CVEs, there have been only  [8](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=libvips) CVE's reported for `libvips`, each resolved in a very timely manner.